Depressed And Out Of Work? This Therapy May Help You

-New York, Feb 23 (IANS) If depression is making it more difficult for some unemployed people to land a job, one type of therapy may help, research suggests.
+New York, Feb 23: If depression is making it more difficult for some unemployed people to land a job, one type of therapy may help, research suggests.

 The findings indicated that 41 per cent of unemployed or underemployed people undergoing cognitive behavioural therapy (CBT) found a new job or went from part-to full-time work by the end of the 16-week treatment for depression.